Geoffrey M. Smith

 - Anth 740 Great Basin Prehistory and Paleoecology

-- 2013 Smith, Geoffrey M., Pat Barker, Eugene M. Hattori, and Anan Raymond.
+- 2013 Smith, Geoffrey M., Pat Barker, Eugene M. Hattori, Anan Raymond, and Ted Goebel.
 Points in Time: Direct Radiocarbon Dates on Great Basin Projectile Points.
-American Antiquity, in press.
+American Antiquity 78(3):580-594.

 - 2013 Kelly, Robert L., Todd A. Surovell, Bryan N. Shuman, and Geoffrey M. Smith.
 A Continuous Climatic Impact on Holocene Human Population in the Rocky Mountains.
 Proceedings of the National Academy of Sciences 110(2):443-447.